opensafely-core/ehrql/docs/tutorial/working-with-tables/index.md

 In this section, you will work with tables in the sandbox.
 The *sandbox* is an environment for experimenting with ehrQL that contains a small amount of dummy data.
+By default, the sandbox uses the CSV files in `example-data` as dummy data.

 ## Start the sandbox

 In the terminal, type

 ```
-opensafely exec ehrql:v1 sandbox example-data
+opensafely exec ehrql:v1 sandbox
 ```

 and press ++enter++.